Skarlso/js-miner/README.md

 any given server.
 This is how worlds/plugins/settings/mods are persisted for servers.
 * `profile` aws is configured using the AWS credential file.
 If you have a different profile you would like to use with js-miner than the default one, please set this environment property.
+* `repoTag` if you don't want wait for me to push new versions up Docker, you can use your Own container.
+The only requirement is that there is a `/data` folder and a `/minecraft` folder.
+In `/minecraft` there are two files: `forge.jar`, `craftbukkit.jar` and `minecraft_server.jar`.
+Although I'm not a 100% sure if that is a requirement by either modding solutions.

 ## LifeCycle